 Are Chickens Worth it Financially?

 Are chickens financially worth it?
 For me, NOPE.
 Not yet.
 I am not “saving” any money on eggs yet, nor have I recouped the cost of building a coop, acquiring chick and chicken supplies, and buying the chicks and pullets themselves.
 Given what I spent (and how I can’t stop buying chicks), it will probably take a long time to recoup what I spent, even if I start selling eggs to family/friends.
-But this is a highly variable answer and for some people, the answer is YES.
+But this is a highly variable answer and for some people, the answer is YES (for example, if you’re buying a property with a coop and chicken run already in place).
 Let’s do some math.
 If we bought eggs once a week, at $4 a dozen, that’s an annual egg expenditure of $576(ish).
 Seems like a lot, right?
 Well, we spent hundreds of dollars just on hardware cloth to predator-proof our chicken run.

 Brooder, Coop & Run Cost Considerations